-There are two options for self-hosting a PlayCanvas game on your own domain.
+There are two options for self-hosting a PlayCanvas application on your own domain.

-- Embed a PlayCanvas hosted game using an iframe.
+- Embed a PlayCanvas hosted application using an iframe.

-- Download your game from the Editor and upload the files to your own site.
+- Download your application from the Editor and upload the files to your own site.

 src property of an iframe.